 How do I check my Balance?

-You can use your CHESSN to log in to myHELPbalance and monitor your usage.
+You can use your CHESSN or USI to log in to myHELPbalance and monitor your usage.

 If you don’t have enough HELP balance remaining for your studies, you will be required to pay your fees upfront each enrolment period.